 While outsourcing can help companies manage their activities to focus more on the core values of their business, they’ll lose control over those activities and depend more on outsourcing providers.
 In the outsourcing failures of Virgin Airlines – Navitaire and Royal Bank of Scotland, you can see the huge consequences of this dependence.
 The activities of these companies and organizations had been completely paralyzed for a long time, and they could not do anything until IT vendors fixed it.

-#1 lesson: Don’t take too much confidence in even great providers
+Don’t take too much confidence in even great providers

 Even big names like IBM can make business management mistakes.
 Depending on vendors with good reputations like that can turn outsourcing into a nightmare.
 Take enough control of what they manage your business so you can react to any sudden changes that may happen in the future.

-# 2 lesson: Pay attention to the long-term costs when using outsourcing
+Pay attention to the long-term costs when using outsourcing

 In the case of IBM, it is very easy to realize that businesses and organizations all pay attention to the initial cost and the benefits that vendors promise.
 Therefore, the lesson is to ask the outsourcing providers for a list of possible hidden costs and the degree of responsibility they will have to take if they go beyond the firm’s control.

-# 3 lesson: Partners’ mistakes can seriously harm your brand
+Partners’ mistakes can seriously harm your brand

 Be careful and consider all the aspects when choosing outsourcing providers because their mistakes can make you lose loyal customers.
 The reality is that your client will not care who will take the responsibility if any of the outsourcing failures happen, but assume it is due to your poor management capacity.

-In addition to the advantages of outsourcing, businesses also need to be aware of the possible outsourcing failures to prevent them.
+According to the advantages of outsourcing, businesses also need to be aware of the possible outsourcing failures to prevent them.
 If you analyze thoroughly and manage it effectively, outsourcing won’t be a bad idea, but on the contrary, it will help your company grow much faster.
 Hope the lessons we provide above will be useful for your career, though feel free to reach out to us with any questions.
 I’m adding more knowledge as well as solutions for your problems.
 Finally, don’t hesitate to like and share the article.
 Thank you.